Dear Campus and Coastal Virginia Community:

 Finally, we believe that we must always work and strive to deepen our understanding and sensitivity regarding all perspectives surrounding diversity.
 As a residential campus, we provide our students the ability to practice living, learning, and collaborating with others in an environment that is both challenging and supportive in all aspects.

-With you, I look forward to advancing Virginia Wesleyan University's commitment to building a more diverse and inclusive community.
+With you, I look forward to advancing Virginia Wesleyan University's commitment to building a more diverse, equitable and inclusive community.
 The differences of each community member are what make Virginia Wesleyan even stronger.

 Scott D. Miller, Ph.D.